JasonDJung/ESP32-C3-Devboard/documentation/cad-tutorial.md

 The ESP32 offers wireless capability,  which requires the use an antenna that resonates at 2.4GHz.
 Add the following parts, and create the schematic shown below.

 * `Antenna`
-* `C` for two `3.2pF` capacitors
+* `C` for two placeholder capacitors
-* `L` for a `2.2nH` inductor
+* `L` for a placeholder inductor

 <figure align="center">
   <img src="Images/schematics/antenna.png" alt="Antenna Schematic" />
 </figure>

+The default antenna that you will be using is antenna `AE2`, it is a ceramic chip antenna.
+However for groups that would like to use an external antenna outside of this assignment, `AE1` may be used instead by soldering a `0402` sized `0 Ohm` resistor.
 For the best performance, you will want to implement a  matching networking.
-The network we are using is often called a `Pi` network.
-The values for these components may be tuned for optimal performance, and that requires more rigorous testing and experimentation.
-For now we will use the matching network shown above.
-However, for your own designs and boards, these values will vary.
-It is best practice to include a placeholder matching network.
+The matching network we are using is called a `Pi` network.
+The values for these components should be tuned for optimal performance, and that requires more rigorous testing and experimentation.
+For this board we will simply use a `0 ohm` jumper resistor instead of the inductor `L1` to complete the electrical connection between the `LNA_IN` on the MCU and the `AE2`.
+This is not optimal and there is room for improvement, but it works.
+If your use case requires stronger wireless capability, it is best practice to include a placeholder matching network and then measure and test which values for your capacitors and inductors will work best.

 ### Bootstrapping Pins and Reset Button
 Add the following parts for this portion:

 * Two `SW_Push`
 * `R` for three pull up resistors with values `10kOhm`.
 * `C` for two `1uF` capacitors

 The final schematic should look like this:

 <figure align="center">
   <img src="Images/schematics/bootstrap.png" alt="BootStrapping Pins and Reset Schematic" />
 </figure>

 The buttons define the boot modes and reset conditions for the ESP32.
-A 'bootmode' refers to the various ways a microcontroller can be configured and initialized, often defined by the physical state of hardware pins.
+A `bootmode` refers to the various ways a microcontroller can be configured and initialized, often defined by the physical state of hardware pins.
 Your firmware must match the specific bootmode that a microcontroller is configured to or else it will not work.
 A common and unfixable mistake is when a board is designed such that its bootmode pins are permanently configured in an invalid way.
 Buttons (and switches) to configure your MCU give your design options and flexibility to program, mitigating risk in your PCB designs.
-Details on the ESP32C3's boot mode can be found on page 29 of its datasheet.
+Details on the ESP32C3 boot mode can be found on page 29 of its datasheet.

 The reset button is implemented with a debouncing circuit to filter out parasitic transitions caused by button presses.
 A deeper explanation of this is provided under `Peripherals` of the following webpage: https://courses.grainger.illinois.edu/ece445/wiki/#/kicad/index.md